dental-fillin/Fillin_web/README.md

 # Fillin - Dental Service

-A modern, responsive website clone of [Dental Aid](https://dentalaid.co.nz/) built with Next.js and Tailwind CSS.
+A modern, responsive website built with Next.js and Tailwind CSS.

 ## Features